-#CyberAware is a monthly newsletter – created for families – by the National Cyber Security Alliance (NCSA).
-This month, we’re sharing resources to help you protect your smart devices at home and on the go and talk to your kids about cybersecurity careers along with recent online safety news.
+#CyberAware is a monthly newsletter – created for parents – by the National Cyber Security Alliance (NCSA).
+This month, we’re sharing resources to help you promote a better internet for Safer Internet Day (and year-round!) along with recent online safety news.

 The RE: View is a look back at recent headlines that caught our attention and that senior executives and board members should consider when assessing and managing cyber risk.

 The theme of Data Privacy Day is “Respecting Privacy, Safeguarding Data, and Enabling Trust.”
 Despite the day being over, it’s still important to be aware of how you can protect your personal information and manage your privacy year-round.

 Keeping hackers at bay requires due diligence.
 Here are a few best practices from the PCI Security Standards Council to help you keep your e-commerce site secure.